nicolasebeling/astro-log/README.md

 # Astro Log

 Ever wondered what your friends have been observing last night?
 Or whether you've observed that particular galaxy before? **Astro Log** is a mobile app for logging and sharing your astronomical observations.
-Side note: No, this is *not* an astrology platform!
+Side note: No, this is *not* an astrology platform.

+_Note: I started this project in 2021 but didn't have the time to really work on it.
+Still, I believe that amateur astronomers (or people who just like pretty pictures_ 😉 _) would love this app.
+Hence, I may continue working on it in the future._

 ## Features